unjs/unstorage/docs/content/2.drivers/redis.md

----
-title: Redis
+# Redis

-description: Store data in a Redis.
+Store data in a Redis.
----

 ## Usage